What Is the GMAT Test? – Guide for International Students

 How Much Does the GMAT Cost?

-When Should I Schedule the GMAT Exam?
+When Should I Schedule the Exam?

 You can register up to six months in advance, and the Graduate Management Admission Council recommends registering two to three months before your preferred testing date.
 This gives you time to prepare for the exam (and potentially achieve a higher score) compared to registering with shorter notice.